farouqu/abo_ood/README.md

 This workpackage has the following goals:

 * Testing/developing state-of-the-art methods for OOD detection with respect to single- and two stage detectors
+  * The idea is to use the KPI to detect if the deep-learning model thinks that the given input image is within the distribution that was seeing during training.
+This then allows to use this KPI to predict behviour of the detector when real images are used for inference
+  * This OOD detection KPI should be compared against the typical detector KPIs, for labeled images, in order to verify if the KPI is good at predicting how well the detector will work with a given input image
 * Training a detector using simulated data, with and without data augmentation, and evaluating how well the detector performs when using data from real cameras
   * In order to achieve this goal, we need to:
     * Generate training and validation data using the AiLiveSim simulator
+    * Train detector(s) using the training- and validation data
     * Do 2-3 recordings, in different conditions (time of the day etc.), and label some of the data for testing purposes
+    * Compare how well the detectors perform with respect to the validation (simulated) and test (real) images using well known KPIs for detectors

 ## 1.1.
 Research Materials and Articles